 - 3. Data Quality: Submitted data must meet general data quality guidelines to ensure corporate data quality standards are met.
 Data with slivers, gaps between adjacent polygons, and geometry errors will not be accepted. - 4.
-Metadata: Metadata must be provided for all additional spatial layers, referenced in the project deliverables, which are not defined in this program guide.
-The metadata standard is FGDC and is required to be submitted in .xml format.
+Metadata: Updated March 2017 Metadata must be provided for all spatial layers, referenced in project deliverables, which are not defined in this program guide.
+The metadata standard is North American Profile of ISO 19115:2003 and is required to be submitted in .xml format.
 Metadata must document the following: - a.
 A description of what each dataset represents for all datasets provided in addition to what is outlined in the individual project sections. - b.
 A description of each attribute and the codes/values used to populate it for all attributes provided in addition to what is outlined in the individual project sections. - c.
+Data Source information including where the data came from, the currency of the information and source contact details for potential follow-up - d.
 For resultant datasets, metadata must also include the methodology and source data used in the creation of the resultant, the date of creation, and contact details for the person who created it. - 5.
-Submission: The method for spatial data submission is a file geodatabase (FGDB) compressed into a zip file.
+Submission: The method for spatial data submission is a FGDB compressed into a zip file and KMZ file(s)